10 Bible Verses for Studying: Scripture for Focus, Wisdom, and Diligence

 “And let us not grow weary of doing good, for in due season we will reap, if we do not give up.”– Galatians 6:9 (ESV)

 Studying often feels like sowing seeds you cannot yet see.
 You read, review, practice, repeat, and wonder if anything is sticking.
 But faithful effort is rarely wasted.
 Keep going one step at a time.
-And if you are truly exhausted, remember that rest is not failure.
+And if you are exhausted, remember that rest is not failure.
 Sometimes the most faithful thing you can do is sleep, ask for help, and begin again tomorrow.

 When progress feels slow